The European market potential for avocados

 - Take advantage of the potential growth of avocados in Italy and start building relations with importers.
 Italian companies are normally most focused on their internal market.
 So to meet them you must go there.
 A popular gathering place for Italian fruit companies is the Macfrut trade fair in Rimini.

-4. Which trends offer opportunities on the European avocado market?
+4. Which trends offer opportunities or pose threats in the European avocado market?

 Ready-to-eat fuels consumption

 The consumption of avocados has been supported by developments such as ‘ready to eat’.
 Ripening helps provide convenience and quality at the same time.
 Consumers are prepared to pay a premium price for high-quality ‘ready to eat’ avocados.
-It is a safe and an easy choice.
+It is a safe and easy choice.
+Besides ready-to-eat avocados, there is still a large volume sold loose without the added value of ripening.

-The ‘ready to eat’ trend is particularly strong in the United Kingdom and the Netherlands, but many countries in Europe are following.
+The ‘ready to eat’ trend started in the United Kingdom and the Netherlands.
+For example, in the Netherlands 57% of the avocados sold in 2024 were ‘ready-to-eat’, as opposed to 47% in 2020.
+But ripened avocados have also become a common product in most other European countries.
 It will continue to develop further and help boost the consumption.

-Ripening facilities will grow larger and more professional.
-More and more large companies invest in European-based facilities with the latest technologies.
-New non-destructive technologies to test the quality of avocados, will contribute to an optimum fruit quality for ready-to-eat avocados.
-These technologies include inventions such as Avos, by the company Experience Fruit Quality, and fully automated avocado sorting machines.
+Ripening facilities will grow larger and become more advanced.
+More and more large companies invest in European-based facilities with the latest technologies, such as Softripe.
+Technology providers like Felix Instruments, the Experience Fruit Quality company and Aweta offer non-destructive solutions for testing the quality of avocados.
+This will contribute to optimal quality for ready-to-eat avocados.

 Tip: